 Alongside their Fairtrade commitments to farmers, Cafédirect have invested over 50% of their profits back into the farmer communities they work with through the Producers Direct charity.

 In 2019, Cafédirect invested a total of £1m back into the producer communities whilst making a profit for the business of £156k.

 Cafédirect’s way of operating coupled with their 25 year relationship with Fairtrade and focus on sourcing organic products all helps to promote a healthy, thriving environment that looks after the earth and people.
 Their four pillars of customers, growers, environment and business aim to create a long-term sustainable and commercially successful business.

-The only downside I can see is the non-recyclable packaging.
+The only downside I can see is the non-recyclable foil-lined bags used for packaging.
 This is a very common problem with coffee packaging which needs to be kept as fresh as can be once it’s been roasted.